- Emily Van Eck, MS, RDN

-What To Do Instead of Dieting in the New Year
+What To Do Instead Of Diet In The New Year

 I know how tempting it is to try to lose weight by going on a new "diet" - especially when you feel like your motivations are coming from a good place.
 I want to feel great!
 I want to be healthy!
 I want to look amazing.
 What could be wrong with that?